 Motor Vehicle Registration - All motor vehicles operating on campus (including motorcycles, mopeds and Segways) must be registered with Campus Police.
 A parking permit must be purchased within (10) ten days of the beginning of Fall/Spring semester.
 Parking permits are non-transferable.
 Vehicles brought to campus after this period must be registered within (2) days of the vehicle arriving on campus.
 Please refer to the Parking and Traffic Regulations published by Campus Police for further information.
 A copy of the Annotated Traffic Regulations may be obtained at Campus Police.
 It is the responsibility of all students to be familiar with motor vehicle regulations.
 Residential first-year students are not allowed to have motor vehicles on campus.
-Comprehensive information regarding vehicle registration, parking, policies, and resources can be found on the Campus Police/Public Safety portal page.
+More information can be found on the Department of Public Safety/Campus Police website.

 Parking - Parking areas on campus are designated as student, employee, visitor, and reserved handicapped during certain hours to provide for special needs of some users and to distribute parking equitably throughout campus.
 Parking permits are required for all student vehicles.
-The permit allows students to park in specified areas on campus but bestows no special parking privileges with respect to parking in the immediate vicinity of residences, dining halls, classrooms, etc. Parking in designated areas is on a "first-come - first-serve" basis.
-Unless otherwise specified, all walkways and roadways are fire lanes.
+The permit allows students to park in specified areas on campus but bestows no special parking privileges with respect to parking in the immediate vicinity of residences, dining halls, classrooms, etc. Designated parking areas are listed on-line at https://my.assumption.edu/resource/public/Documents/Parking Info.pdf and are also available at Campus Police (Kennedy Hall).
+Parking in designated areas is on a "first-come - first-serve" basis.
+Unless otherwise specified, all walkways and roadways are considered to be fire lanes.
 Parking in a fire lane or at a fire chain will result in a fine of \$25.00 and may necessitate towing at the owner's expense.
 Unauthorized parking in a designated handicapped area is a \$50.00 fine and may result in towing.
-The University reserves the right to revoke the privilege of operating a motor vehicle on the campus from any student who fails to abide by these and/or other parking regulations.
+The College reserves the right to revoke the privilege of operating a motor vehicle on the campus from any student who fails to abide by these and/or other parking regulations.
 Parking tickets can be appealed at Campus Police within 7 days of the violation.
-Appeals received after this time will not be accepted.
+Appeals received after this time period will not be accepted.
+Parking ticket fines are to be paid at the Cashier's office in the lower level of Desautels Hall.
 Students and employees who receive (10) ten tickets in one academic year may lose their privilege to have and operate a vehicle on campus for at least one full semester.
-Comprehensive information regarding vehicle registration, parking, policies, and resources can be found on the Campus Police/Public Safety portal page.